jmgbsas/RtMidiC/README.md

 $ make rtmidi_c.h     --> and hit enter
 the rtmidi_c.bi will be generated, edit it and see the erros comparing with the fixed here.
 Warning after the line text with  "all :" in makefile,  the following lines must begin with a Tab, if not swig will fail.
+Swig.swg is configuration file come with swig.exe

 ```
 - The SWIG FB Wrapper to download https://www.freebasic-portal.de/downloads/kommandozeilentools/swig-fb-wrapper-70.html